lakejs/lake-docs/reference/editor-config.md

 ---
 layout: doc
-title: Editor config
+title: Editor configuration
 ---

 # {{ $frontmatter.title }}

-Editor config is the parameter of `Editor` where you can define the settings of the editor.
+You can configure the editor through the parameter of the `Editor` class.

 ```js
 const editor = new Editor({